yawpitchroll/www.yawpitchroll.com/content/posts/hugo-probably-is-not-for-you.md

 Now, those nine criteria might seem like a lot -- and, in hindsight, maybe they were -- but really they can be boiled down to **deliverable**, **discoverable**, and **readable**, and since my visual needs are _pretty_ bare-bones they didn't seem like too much of an ask.

-Of course I'd quicky learn that some of these had natural, even insurmountable conflicts -- AMP would eventually be abandoned because it renders commenting and mailing list signup unfeasible, for instance, and social sharing and privacy don't exactly go hand in hand -- but I had _hope_.
+Of course I'd quickly learn that some of these had natural, even insurmountable conflicts -- AMP would eventually be abandoned because it renders commenting and mailing list sign up unfeasible, for instance, and social sharing and privacy don't exactly go hand in hand -- but I had _hope_.

 #### Step 2: Assess the Field

-Dynamic tools like Wordpress were obviously eliminated by my first criterion, so I set out to understand the options for static site generators, of which there are [many][generators].
+Dynamic tools like WordPress were obviously eliminated by my first criterion, so I set out to understand the options for static site generators, of which there are [many][generators].
 Though I came across Hugo early in my research I _really_ didn't want to go in full bore on anything without reading up on the competition, so I set it aside for the moment.

   [generators]: https://myles.github.io/awesome-static-generators "See a list of Static Site Generators"